tempflip/CarND-Advanced-Lane-Lines/README.md

 ## Gradient (edge) detection

-I'm using 3 gradient finding algorithm: sobel on y-axe, sobel on y-axe and sobel to the direction of the gradient (arctan).
-Thresholding parameters are found by hand.
+I'm using 3 gradient finding algorithm: sobel on Y-axe, sobel on X-axe and sobel to the direction of the gradient (arctan).
+Thresholding parameters are found manually.

 After that, I'm combining them the following way:

 1. Taking x, y and direction sobel's of the L channel of the HLS color space
 2. Taking x and y sobels of the black and with image
-3. Adding up these values, so the most activated points are getting the higher values.
+3. Adding up these values, so more activated points are getting higher values.

 ![gradients](./output_images/edges.png)